-The three-story building was designed to accommodate the 300 U.S. Department of Energy personnel who oversee quality and safety of subsequent construction projects at the Oak Ridge complex.
+The three-story building was designed to accommodate the 300 U.S. Department of Energy personnel who oversee the quality and safety of subsequent construction projects at the Oak Ridge complex.

 The structure is LEED Gold certified, the first of its kind at the Y-12 complex.
 A number of design and construction elements helped this project attain LEED Gold, including the use of low-VOC (volatile organic compound) paints, strategic site selection to enhance maximum ambient light, and the installation of solar panel and geothermic wells — projected to save $2 million in life cycle savings.